Are you looking for a contractor?

 As illustrated in the previous paragraphs, a poorly drafted contract can lead to problems.
 Unfortunately, it is not possible to go back once the document has been signed (except in certain occasions such as with door-to-door salespeople in the province of Quebec).

-What to do in case a dispute arises due to a misunderstanding on a renovation contract?
+What's there to do in the event of a dispute due to a misunderstanding on a renovation contract?
 Several options are available to both parties.
 The first step, of course, is to try to come to an agreement to resolve the situation.
 However, if this is not possible, they can turn to the legal options.
 The tool that comes first and is generally very efficient is the formal notice.
 The party making the complaint sends the formal notice to the other party, asking them to offer compensation or to find a solution, failing which other procedures will be initiated.
 If the formal notice does not have the desired effect, they can turn to the courts to settle the dispute.

 Faced with this seemingly complex process, there are resources available to simplify the steps and reduce associated costs.
 For example, Legalhood is an online service that allows you to send a formal notice quickly and inexpensively.
 It is also possible to use it for a negotiation service or to speak to a lawyer who will be able to offer legal advice.